nlopez98/SG_mitchondria_seq/README.md

 1. Install nextflow
 2. Install conda - preferably miniconda
 3. Download reference genome in your preferred location
+4. Transfer fastq files (demultiplexed outputs for PacBio and passed fastq for NanoPore) and concatenate NanoPore files
+5. Run Main.nf, changing the nextflow config as needed

 ## Parameters
 1. --reads: path to the folder containing the sequencing libraries (Note: Both gzip'd FASTA and FASTQ formats may be used as input.)